-Inspections will be performed during dry weather (i.e., no rain event for 72 hours previous to sample event).
-During the inspection at each MS4 outfall the City will identify background data and physical parameters as outlined in Section 3.3 below if flow is present.
-City staff will complete an Outfall Reconnaissance Inventory (ORI) form for each MS4 outfall inspected (Appendix A of this document).
+Inspections will be performed during dry weather (i.e., no rain event for 72 hours prior to the sample event).
+During the inspection at each MS4 outfall, the City will collect and record Background Data and other relevant information about each outfall.
+This information will be recorded in Sections 1 and 2 on an Outfall Reconnaissance Inventory (ORI) form.
+A blank copy of this form is located in Appendix A of this Plan.
+If flow is present, the City will collect field data and record additional observations about physical and/or visual characteristics by completing Sections 3-7 of the ORI form as well.